• Feline Network of the Central Coast

 17 Saturday Jan 2026

-Posted in kittens
+Posted by kschwanitz2000 in kittens

 Born in July, these two quirky kittens will surprise and delight their new family.
 Brown tabby brother (Tchotchke) and sister (Trinket) are some of the most affectionate felines I’ve ever met.
 They started as feral kittens and took time to settle in, and with great role models of other friendly foster kitties and a foster mom who adored them through hisses, grumbles, and protests, they have BLOSSOMED!
 They will be shy until they settle into their new home (especially Tchotcke), which may require a little patience and understanding from their new family, then they will be the best little buggles ever….